telerik/ajax-docs/controls/dropdownlist/databinding/client-side-binding/binding-to-radclientdatasource.md

 The following application scenario shows a sample configuration of RadDropDownList bound to RadClientDataSource.

->note When the virtual scrolling functionality is enabled RadDropDownList requests the items from the RadClientDataSource on portions.In case that this functionality is disabled the items are requested at once.
+>tip When the virtual scrolling functionality is enabled RadDropDownList requests the items from the RadClientDataSource on portions.In case that this functionality is disabled the items are requested at once.
 >